The pod launches the OBLV Client as a binary.

 Client Request Flow

-The client request flow outlines the interaction between the client-side OBLV CLI, operating as a reverse proxy, and the server-side components:
+The client request flow outlines the interaction between the client-side OBLV Client, operating as a reverse proxy, and the server-side components:

 This flow takes place every time a user connects to the enclave.